Isackmalelemba39/hello-world/README.md

-# hello-world
+# Hello world
-This is the repository for learning how to use the GitHub
+This im my first repositry that is used to study about the GitHub

+# Full Name: Isaka Malelemba
+Project manager
+The project is made using AI drived data nad the results are to be sghared among the society in general